zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 To use the debugger, you must currently manually install `delve`.
 See the [Installation Instructions](https://github.com/derekparker/delve/tree/master/Documentation/installation) for full details.
 On OS X it requires creating a self-signed cert to sign the `dlv` binary.

-Based on how you install delve it will either end up in your PATH or GOPATH.
+Based on how you install delve it will either end up in your `PATH` or `GOPATH/bin`.
-If it ends up in your GOPATH which you have only set in user/workspace settings, then the Go extension cannot find it.
-Therefore, either ensure that `dlv` is in your path or ensure that GOPATH is set outside of VS Code so that the Go extension can find it.
+If `dlv` binary is in your `GOPATH/bin` and this GOPATH is not set as an environment variable, then make sure your PATH points to this `GOPATH/bin` so that the Go extension can find the `dlv` binary.

 ## Set up configurations in launch.json

 Once delve is installed, you can either press `F5` or go to the Code debug viewlet and select the configuration gear.
-Select `Go` if there is a popup asking you to select your environment.
+If you are using Visual Studio Code 1.8.1 or below, you will see a pop up asking you to select your environment.
+Select 'Go'.
 This will create a `launch.json` file which will contain the configurations for debugging.
 By default, there would be a single configuration as below:

 ```json
 {